 Usually, a dog with a painful eye squints, and the eye is watery, sensitive to light, and tender to the touch.
 A dog in pain also drools, whines, becomes lethargic, and has no appetite.

 If your dog has a painful eye, you should take him to the veterinarian immediately!
 Don’t wait!
 Some dog eye problems such as glaucoma can cause irreversible damage in just a matter of hours!

-Not all eye dicharge is the same.
-DIfferent types of dicharge indicate different dog eye problems.
+Not all eye discharge is the same.
+Different types of discharge indicate different dog eye problems.
 For example: